To view Natural Hazard mapping layers for bushfire, flood and storm tides, or landslides visit the Redlands Coast

 Current Landslide Hazard mapping shows that Sheldon is considered to have a predominantly low landslide hazard with a few pockets of medium to high landslide hazard.
 Sheldon is typically a rural area with sparse residential development which limits the potential impacts of landslide.
-In addition to this, the Redland Planning Scheme, through the Landslide Hazard Overlay attempts to mitigate to impacts of the landslide hazard by requiring more robust engineering for developments built within the identified landslide hazard areas.
+In addition to this, the Redland City Plan, through the Landslide Hazard Overlay attempts to mitigate to impacts of the landslide hazard by requiring more robust engineering for developments built within the identified landslide hazard areas.
 It is important for engineers and geologists to evaluate slope stability and any landslide threat during development assessments so that effective and timely remedial measures can be implemented.

 Critical infrastructure at the time of a disaster event includes utilities such as power, water, sewerage, telecommunications, gas and road and rail networks.
-Impacts of a disaster on these services may have far-reaching long-term affects for mainland communities.
+Impacts of a disaster on these services may have far-reaching long-term effects for mainland communities.

 Sheldon is a rural suburb characterised by large acreage properties, consequently none of the properties in Sheldon are connected to the city’s sewer network and rely on a mix of gravity-fed septic systems and on-site sewerage treatment plants located on the properties to manage the wastewater.
 The on-site sewerage treatment plants require electricity to function, therefore it is recommended that these systems have a back-up generator to cope with extended periods of power outages which can occur during severe weather events.

 Redland City is connected to the SEQ Water Grid via a pump station on Gramzow Road, Mount Cotton which allows water to be pumped to and from the city.
 This pump station connects to the Heinemann Road Reservoir in Mount Cotton which is also connected to Herring Lagoon on North Stradbroke Island, ensuring two sources of water to the southern end of the city.

 There are a number of rural properties in the Sheldon area with large dams that act as an independent water source for those residents.
 These dams may provide a potential source of water for aerial water-bombing operations should they be required.